Skip to main content

 Build your Template's Form view using your existing digital document to collect the information you need.

-The first step in setting up your GoFormz account is to build your first Template.
+Before you can collect completed Forms, you'll need to build a Template.
 Templates are the primary data-gathering documents created within your GoFormz account.

-You’ll build and manage your Templates on the GoFormz web app in the Templates tab.
+Build and manage your Templates on the web app in the Templates tab.

 Screenshot displaying the location of the Templates tab in the GoFormz web app.